The Stable Homology of Congruence Subgroups: Homotopy

-After tensoring with $\Q$, the long exact sequence of Poitou--Tate and hence of $K$-groups breaks up into exact sequences of length $6$.
+After tensoring with $\Q$, the long exact sequence of Poitou--Tate and hence of $K$-groups breaks up into exact sequences of length $6$ (the~$H^0 \otimes \Q$ term vanishes for~$n > 1$).
 One immediately obtains the following: \begin{lemma} There is an equality:

 \end{lemma}